substance/cheat/git.md

 # Rebase onto

-When you want to rebase on a force-pushed branch.
+When you want to rebase onto a force-pushed branch.

 `git rebase --onto new_base old_base mybranch`